Annual Benefit Corporation Report

 We've always been obsessed with coffee quality and ethics.
 By becoming part of the supportive B Corp community we have progressed our social and environmental policies, plans and actions more than we thought possible in 2021.

-We continue to source the best coffees we can find, sustainably.
-We have learned about and implemented the UN sustainability goals into our working practices and are constantly learning about being a good egg in the world of business.
+We continue to source the best coffees we can find and we do this sustainably.
+We have learned about and implemented the UN sustainability goals into our working practices and are constantly educating ourselves about being a good egg in the world of business.